What you need to know about the IRS annual 401(k) audit requirement

 Who performs an annual 401(k) audit

-Audits must be performed by an independent auditor that does not have ties to the employer or the plan.
-This means that financial companies that manage recordkeeping, accounting, and/or financial statements for your business cannot perform your plan’s annual 401(k) audit—as they aren’t considered independent sources.
+Audits must be performed by an independent auditor who does not have ties to the employer or the plan.
+This means that financial companies that manage recordkeeping, accounting, and/or financial statements for your business cannot perform your plan’s annual 401(k) audit, as they aren’t considered independent sources.

 How much do 401(k) audits cost employers?